Bathtime Tips: How To Make Bath Time Fun For You And Your Family

 With 2% colloidal oatmeal and ultra-moisturizing calendula, chamomile, shea butter, and jojoba oil, this lotion is perfect for everyone — even babies with dry, sensitive, irritated, or eczema-prone skin!

 Once your little baby grows into a toddler and then into a big kid, their skin will be able to handle more frequent bathing.
 You might even find that a nightly bath is a nice addition to your child’s bedtime routine!

 Cleaning your child’s skin (and paying attention to nooks and crannies) is still important at this age.
-So is washing their hair with a hypoallergenic shampoo and applying lotion after they hop out of the tub.
+So is washing their hair with a gentle shampoo and applying lotion after they hop out of the tub.

 One of the things that makes a toddler or child’s bath different from a newborn’s bath is that with kids, bath time can also be playtime!

 Many children love to splash around in the water and could play in the bath for hours on end.
 Others will put up a fight every time you try to bathe them.

 Whether you simply need new ideas to keep bath time fun and interesting or are desperate for some tricks to make bath time go smoothly, we’re here for you.

 We’ve put together several tips on how to make bath time less stressful for you as a parent, more fun for your little one, and good for your child’s skin!